INDRA969696/SkyClickGame/README.md

 # SkyClickGame
-fist Game Making With (Html,Css,Js) Developer : indra
+fist Game Making With (Html,Css,Js) more info
+Developer : indra
+first release:
+Make in 29/05/2026
+finished in 2/06/2026